New Zealand will transfer to the permanent board once WorkSafe starts operations on December 16, Labour Minister Simon Bridges has announced.

 Chris Ellis trained as an engineer and has a long track record in the Australasian building products and construction industries.
 He held general management and executive roles in Fletcher Building before his CEO role at Brightwater Group.

-will take over the staff and functions of the Ministry of Business, Innovation and Employment’s Health and Safety group which includes responsibility for energy safety
+On establishment, WorkSafe will take over the staff and functions of the Ministry of Business, Innovation and Employment’s Health and Safety group which includes responsibility for energy safety.

 All members appointed to the Establishment Board of